 At King’s we admit about eight Medicine students a year so it is easy to mix with all the medical students, other students and Fellows.
 The medical students meet socially at the beginning of each term, for a yearly ‘Medics’ dinner and for a summer garden party.
 King’s organises lively seminars in Biology (two to three each term) in which all Fellows, graduate students and undergraduates are encouraged to participate.

-The Cambridge Medicine Tripos starts with an intensive two-year pre-clinical course (Parts IA and IB) covering all aspects of basic science related to medicine.
+The pre-clinical training starts with an intensive two-years (Parts IA and IB) covering all aspects of basic science related to medicine.
 This provides students with a much stronger scientific training than is found in most other medical courses.
 It also means that if you are a student who is looking for immediate patient contact in a hospital setting, then the Cambridge course is not for you.
 But if you are excited by the science that underpins all medical disciplines you will relish the opportunities that Cambridge and King's offer.

 Here is an outline of the first two years: